Xavisoft/pipeliner/README.md

 ```

 ### Extensibility
 The list of events emitted by the package may not be enough for your workflow.
 That's why we included the event ```webhook```.
-It will emit all the headers and bosy of the request, so you can process the event as you see fit.
+The event webhook is included to enable you to extend the list of events emitted by this package.
+It will emit all the headers and body of the request, so you can process the event as you see fit.
 This event is always emitted.

 ```javascript
 pipeliner.on('webhook', payload => {